 If you’re like most people these days, you’ve made your smartphone your source for … well, pretty much everything.
 You store music on it, do things like get directions with it, and sometimes even make phone calls with it.
 So it’s only natural that you’d want to tap into it when you’re on the road.

 It's easy for car electronics manufacturers to develop hardware and software that'll help their stereos connect to and control your iPhone® — there's only one platform they need to worry about.
-Working with Android™, BlackBerry®, and Nokia Symbian systems presents a much greater challenge.
+Working with Android™ and other systems presents a much greater challenge.
 With so many hardware and software platforms to contend with, it's been impossible to develop one simple solution for in-dash control.

 To help solve this problem, nearly 100 electronics, phone, and vehicle manufacturers joined together to form the Car Connectivity Constortium.
 The goal: to create an industry-standardized system to provide in-car control over a wide range of smartphones using a wide range of stereo systems.
 The result: MirrorLink.

 Your smartphone, your receiver, and MirrorLink — working in perfect three-part harmony

 MirrorLink is designed to provide easy-to-use in-dash control over compatible smartphones.
 The system needs three elements to do its thing: a compatible in-dash receiver, a compatible smartphone, and an app that works with MirrorLink.
 The system works like this:

 - Download the app (prices vary) to your compatible phone.
 Launching the app provides a simplified graphical interface that’s ideal for use in the car, because it's easy to see at a glance, and much easier to use.

 - Connect your phone to the receiver.
 This can sometimes require a special cable or interface.